sjjsy/neronet/doc/user_manual.rst

 Using the command above doesn't delete the experiment folder or any files within it.
 It only removes the experiment's information from Neronet's database.
 It also doesn't affect the children of the experiment.

-Submitting Experiments and Batches of Experiments to Computing Clusters
+Submitting Experiments to Computing Clusters
 -----------------------------------------------------------------------

-The following command will submit a batch of experiments to a specified cluster.
+The following command will submit an experiment to a specified cluster.

 *Example:*
 ::